FormidableLabs/webpack-dashboard/README.md

 #### Webpack plugin
 #### Options

+ - `host` - Custom host for connection the socket client
- - `port` - Custom port for socket communication
+ - `port` - Custom port for connecting the socket client
  - `root` - Custom full path to project root (where `package.json` + `node_modules` are if not in `process.cwd()`)
  - `handler` - Plugin handler method, i.e. `dashboard.setData`